Texas vs. Baylor Women's Basketball Predictions & Picks - December 30

 Texas Schedule Analysis

-- Against the No. 15 UConn Huskies on December 3, the Longhorns picked up their best win of the season, an 80-68 home victory.
+- The Longhorns defeated the No. 15 UConn Huskies in an 80-68 win on December 3, which was their best win of the season.

-- The Longhorns have tied for the ninth-most Quadrant 1 victories in the nation (two).

-- The Longhorns have the most Quadrant 3 victories in the country (six).
+- The Longhorns have six wins versus Quadrant 3 teams, the most in the nation.

 Get tickets for any college basketball game this season at Ticketmaster!